jarisoft/urlshortener/README.md

 Currently the service is hosted under http://local.jarisoft.eu/ for demonstration purposes but will be removed from there within the next few days.

+# Please note
+This application is expecting to find a configuration-file called "config.php" in "/src/config/".
+Currently there is a config.txt included that must be renamed config.php and edited according to your own needs.